UltimateRoman/STARK_IoT-SSLS/README.md

 ## Smart Street Light System

-Project by team Apha_Codinators at HackStudio(our first hackathon).
+Project by team Alpha_Codinators at HackStudio(our first hackathon).
 The project is just a prototype for now and we are working to make it reach full operational capability soon.

 ### The Problem